What is SASS?

 Sass variables

-First create a sass file style.scss or style.sass in css folder.
-Now open your sass/scss file in code editor and type.
-The only difference between sass and scss file is that sass don't need semicolon (;) and declaration blocks, i.e {}.
+First, create a Sass file style.scss or style.sass in the CSS folder.
+Now open your Sass/SCSS file in a code editor and type.
+The only difference between Sass and SCSS files is that Sass doesn't need semicolons (;) and declaration blocks, i.e., {}.

 Variable in scss